transducens/elrd/roleplay-descriptions.md

 These role-playing scenarios are designed to help students practice their communication skills.
 They have been taken from the book "ESL Role Plays: 50 Engaging Role Plays for ESL and EFL Classes" by Larry Pitts (2015, ECQ Publishing, ISBN: 9781942116073).
 The book contains many more scenarios, but only a few have been selected for this dataset.

 In the following, the scenarios are briefly described, and the role cards for each scenario are provided.
-The numbers in the titles match the numbers in the book.
+The numbers in the titles match the page numbers in the book.

 # 20 Camping